linkuha/test-golang-rest-orders-api/README.md

 If not - commit changes locally and use `git push heroku master`.

-Add environment variables into section Settings -> Config Vars like in your .env.prod.
+Add environment variables into section Settings -> Config Vars like in your .env.production.
 But DATABASE_URL will be set automatically, if you install PostgreSQL addon on Heroku (section Resources) and connect it to this app.

 Add env `BUILD_DIR=bin` to maintain the correct folder structure as on the local machine and Procfile declarations.